KHOmega/KH-PC-and-Linux-Setup/refined-linux-setup.md

  - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.
  - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
  - ***Steam Deck***: Please launch into Desktop Mode and use a mouse and keyboard!
 While this is doable without a mouse or keyboard, it will be frustrating!
+ - This guide is written with the intention of installing Re:Fined v.5.00 and up.
+  - As of this writing, the only version with a Re:Fined v.5.00 release is ``KINGDOM HEARTS II FINAL MIX``
- - If you do not plan on installing Re:Fined 4.00 and above for some reason and wish to stay on Re:Fined 3.00 / Re:Freshed 3.15, please follow [this guide](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/vanilla-linux-setup.md) instead and then follow [these directions](https://github.com/KH-ReFreshed/KH-ReFreshed?tab=readme-ov-file#installation) on installing those versions.
+  - If you wish to install ``KINGDOM HEARTS FINAL MIX`` or ``KINGDOM HEARTS HD Dream Drop Distance``, please follow [this guide](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/vanilla-linux-setup.md) instead to setup a prefix and then follow [these directions](https://github.com/KH-ReFined/KH-ReFined/blob/mother/SETUP.md#installing-refined-v315) on installing those versions.

 ## Pre-requisities
 To get started you need to download the following: